chem-274-A-master/problem-set-5/assignment.md

 * If all moments are equal (to within some tolerance), then the rotor type is a "spherical top"
 * If one moment is small (close to zero) and the others are equal, the rotor type is "linear"
-* If two moments are equal (but not all three) then the rotor type is is a "symmetric top"
+* If two moments are equal (but different from the third) then the rotor type is is a "symmetric top"
 * If all three moments are different, the rotor type is "asymmetric top"

 Write a class method that returns the molecular rotor type (as a string).
+Use this function on the two in the `main` function to determine the molecular rotor types.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>